This statement relates to the Health e-Research Centre (HeRC) website and services.

-HeRC is run by staff in the Centre for Health Informatics at The University of Manchester, a University incorporated by Royal Charter (registered number RC000797), whose registered office is at Oxford Road, Manchester M13 9PL (the “data controller”).
-The University of Manchester’s Data Protection Officer is Alex Daybank email@example.com
+HeRC is run by staff in the Centre for Health Informatics at The University of Manchester, a University incorporated by Royal Charter (registered number RC000797), whose registered office is at Oxford Road, Manchester M13 9PL (the “controller”).
+The University of Manchester’s Data Protection Officer can be contacted at firstname.lastname@example.org

-Our legal basis for processing personal data is public interests according to the charter of The University of Manchester: https://www.manchester.ac.uk/medialibrary/governance/charter.pdf
+Our legal basis for processing personal data for research in HeRC is public interests according to the charter of The University of Manchester: https://www.manchester.ac.uk/medialibrary/governance/charter.pdf

 You have the right to request access to, rectification of, and restriction of processing of your data.
-If you wish to exercise these rights please follow the instructions here http://www.dataprotection.manchester.ac.uk/disclosingpersonaldata/subjectaccessrequests
+If you wish to exercise these rights or have questions about how long the university retains information for, please see http://www.dataprotection.manchester.ac.uk/disclosingpersonaldata/subjectaccessrequests

 You also have the right to lodge a complaint with the Information Commissioner’s Office https://ico.org.uk

-We do not sell or otherwise transfer personal data for use by third parties.
+We do not sell personal data to any third parties.

 Visits to the HeRC website

 When you visit this website, the following information is received and stored on web servers hosted in the UK by Kinsta https://kinsta.com/: details of your IP address, browser type and operating system; and the web pages you visited.
 This data is known as web server logs.
 We use this information strictly to analyse how our website is used by our visitors and we may archive this information in an anonymous form for historical records.